 The return of an old enemy leaves Earth along with 26 other planets stolen from their places.
 As the Doctor and Donna look for the whereabouts of Earth, former companions of the Doctor assemble a resistance against the new Dalek Empire.

-The universe is beginning to crumble and the Earth is pulled out of its orbit around the Sun and finds itself grouped with 26 other planets in a far off location.
-What is to be called the Doctors private army - Rose Tyler, Martha Jones, Captain Jack Harkness along with Ianto Jones and Gwen Cooper, Sarah Jane Smith and former Prime Minister Harriet Jones - band together to fight their unknown enemy.
-When the enemy is revealed to be the Daleks, everyone expects the worse particularly when their leader is revealed to be someone from the Doctor and Sarah Jane Smith's distant past.
-A wounded Doctor may be forced to regenerate however.Written by
+The universe is beginning to crumble, and the Earth is pulled out of its orbit around the Sun and finds itself grouped with 26 other planets in a far off location.
+What is to be called the Doctor's private army - Rose Tyler, Martha Jones, Captain Jack Harkness along with Ianto Jones and Gwen Cooper, Sarah Jane Smith and former Prime Minister Harriet Jones - band together to fight their unknown enemy.
+When the enemy is revealed to be the Daleks, everyone expects the worst, particularly when their leader is revealed to be someone from the Doctor and Sarah Jane Smith's distant past.
+A wounded Doctor may be forced to regenerate.Written by

 Along with the story's second half, "Journey's End" (4.13), this episode has the largest opening-title cast listing of the modern series: six names (Tennant, Tate, Agyeman, Barrowman, Sladen and Piper) appear before the title, rather than the usual two... in the same amount of time.
 See more »

 32 of 42 people found this review helpful.

 Was this review helpful to you?